a-ads/blog/content/blog/2019-07-03-you-see-html-code-not-found-error-what-next.md

 ![](/blog/assets/21.jpg)

 The “Ad is not fully visible” error might also be caused by a pop-up window which appears while loading a site.
-Prompt, alert and confirm windows cause another error. :)
+Prompt, alert and confirm windows normally don't cause an error or cause another error. :)

 If you can avoid using pop-up ads, you’d better not used them at all.